hhromic/midi-websocket/javascript/README.md

 });
 midiWsClient.start();

-// Also you can send data
-midiWsClient.send(new Uint8Array([144, 0, 20]));
+// You can send data some MIDI data midiWsClient.send(new Uint8Array([144, 0, 20]));

 // Or set a MIDI Id to be used by the server for MIDI routing